niess/danton/README.md

 ### Particle sampler
 ```
 altitude        float, float[2]      The altitude (range) of the sampled particles.
+azimuth         float, float[2]      The azimuth angle (range) of the sampled particles.
 elevation       float, float[2]      The elevation angle (range) of the sampled particles.
 energy          float, float[2]      The energy (range) of the sampled particles.
+latitude        float                The geodetic latitude of the sampled particles.
+longitude       float                The geodetic longitude of the sampled particles.
 weight          {$particle:float}    The name and weight of the particles to sample.
 ```